📬 Daily Brief: 100 days of war

 Here’s what you need to know

-It’s been 100 days since Russia invaded Ukraine.
-The war has killed thousands, displaced millions, and is under investigation for over 15,000 alleged war crimes.

-US president Joe Biden said “enough” gun violence.
-In a Thursday address to the nation, he called for a ban on assault rifles, universal background checks, and “red flag” laws.
-Three minutes after Biden’s speech, another three people were killed in a shooting in Ames, Iowa.
-Police have stated that the gunman targeted his surgeon in Wednesday’s attack in Tulsa.

 OPEC+ will pump more oil.
-The Saudi-led cartel of oil producing nations and their allies agreed to increase daily production by nearly 650,000 barrels in July and August.
-The move precedes a planned visit from Biden who has thawed US-Saudi relations to seek lower oil prices.
+The cartel of oil producing nations and its allies agreed to increase daily production by nearly 650,000 barrels in July and August to relieve pressure on global fossil fuel prices.

-The White House will finally pay its interns.
-Starting in September, federal interns will be paid $21.43 per hour.
-A release said the change will “remove barriers to equal opportunity for low-income students and first-generation professionals.”
+China told the US to stop Taiwan trade talks.
+Beijing said treating Taiwan as a sovereign nation disrupts peace and stability, while the US policy of “strategic ambiguity” toward the island continues to evolve.

+Violence in Myanmar drove more than a million people from their homes.
+A UN report blamed ongoing fighting between the military government that seized power in a 2021 coup and armed resistance groups.

+Shanghai’s lockdown didn’t stop the coronavirus.
+A day after the mass quarantine ended, public health officials found seven new cases of covid in the city, sending some areas back into isolation.

 Covid vaccines will be approved for US kids under 5.
-White House officials expect American health regulators to OK doses for tots by June 21.
+White House officials expect American health regulators to OK doses for tots by June 21 after being criticized for delays by anxious parents.

-Elon Musk said he wants to cut 10% of Tesla jobs… The billionaire stated that he has a “super bad feeling” about the economy.
-The crypto exchange Coinbase also reported a hiring pause and plans to rescind job offers after losing more than 70% of its value this year.

-…while Walmart will add 4,000 new jobs.
-The retail corporation plans to build four fulfillment centers over the next two years to expand its delivery capacity.
+Britain’s Queen Elizabeth II marked 70 years on the throne.
+The national jubilee began yesterday, but the Queen won’t attend a church service today after experiencing discomfort.

 What to watch for